-Hi, this page contains all my book recommendations and the tools I use often.
+Hi, this page contains all my recommendations and the tools I use often.

-Back then, I included the software service Freedom on this page, but I’ve found a better free alternative, StayFocusd.
+Back then, I included the software service Freedom on this page, but I’ve found a better free alternative, StayFocusd, for avoiding distraction without willpower.
 Anyway, this page will get updated every now and then and my recommendations could vary.
 (That goes the same for “best” books.)